 Beyond that, it’s crucial to work in messaging about why people would want to work with your company and highlight specific perks you offer.
 The best job descriptions, like this one from Zappos, explain responsibilities and show off the company culture, so that applicants have a clear understanding both of the position and the environment.

 You’ll want to highlight your company culture and the benefits of the role in a way that appeals to your target applicant.
 Remember to be specific about the perks, and testimonials are a great way to do that.
+Then there’s the matter of improving employer branding, an aspect that a flexible employee benefits platform can significantly bolster.
+By offering a personalised and comprehensive benefits package via a platform like Avantus Employee Benefits, businesses can portray themselves as caring and employee-centric, thereby enhancing their appeal to potential candidates.
 Showcase stories from your employees that highlight what they do, what your company is like, and how teams collaborate to solve problems.
 “Day in the life” content works great for this, and any other way you can get personal testimonials from your team.